Amy Chozick: Career

 Chozick began her career at The Wall Street Journal, where she served as a foreign correspondent based in Tokyo and a political reporter covering the 2008 presidential campaigns of Hillary Clinton and Barack Obama.
 After eight years at the Journal, she joined The New York Times in 2011, first reporting on corporate media before moving to the politics team in 2013.
-At the Times, she became a national political reporter and was a lead correspondent covering Hillary Clinton’s 2016 presidential campaign.
+At the Times, she became a national political reporter and was a lead correspondent covering Hillary Clinton's 2016 presidential campaign.

 In 2012, she accompanied President Bill Clinton on a philanthropic trip to Africa.
 Chozick has also written for Vogue, including profiles of Stormy Daniels and all of the women running for president in 2020.

-In 2015, then-presidential candidate Donald Trump referred to her as a “third-rate reporter.
+In 2015, then-presidential candidate Donald Trump referred to her as a "third-rate reporter".

 In 2016, she said that as a result of her reporting on Clinton, specifically on her clinching the Democratic nomination for president in June of that year, that she had received death threats from supporters of Clinton's rival in this campaign, Bernie Sanders.

-In 2018, Chozick published Chasing Hillary, a memoir about covering Clinton’s campaigns.
-The book, which the Times called “The Devil Wears Prada” meets “The Boys on the Bus,” became a bestseller.
+In 2018, Chozick published Chasing Hillary, a memoir about covering Clinton's campaigns.
+The book, which the Times called "The Devil Wears Prada meets The Boys on the Bus," became a bestseller.
 Chozick and Julie Plec adapted the book as a television series called The Girls on the Bus.

 In 2023, Chozick got an exclusive interview with Elizabeth Holmes for The New York Times shortly before Holmes began her prison sentence.
 The profile drew mixed responses from media commentators.

 In November 2024, it was announced that she will be writing a Netflix series that will star Meghann Fahy and will be produced by Chernin Entertainment.

-Chozick’s debut novel will be released in July 2026.
+Chozick's debut novel l "With Friends Like You" will be released on July 21, 2026.
 Chozick is adapting the novel into a movie with Fifth Season and producer Brad Weston.